Moon Knight: Marc Spector: Moon Knight (1989–1994)

 Moon Knight learns from Spider-Man that Jeff Wilde AKA Midnight is alive, now operating as a cyborg warrior for the Secret Empire.
 Believing Wilde is not in his right mind and can be redeemed, Moon Knight tries to rescue him, fighting the Secret Empire alongside the heroes Spider-Man, Darkhawk, the Punisher, Nova and Night Thrasher.
 Encouraged by his nurse Lynn Church (whom he is now in love with), Wilde attempts a coup so he can lead the Secret Empire.
 During a final climactic battle, Wilde realizes that Lynn Church has been manipulating him and sees him as a weapon.
 Once again feeling betrayed by those he put faith in, Wilde destroys the Secret Empire's main base in New York City, seemingly killing himself and Church in the process.
 Moon Knight once again mourns Wilde, regretting that he did not know how to reach the young man.

 Moon Knight encounters Jason Macendale (Hobgoblin) while the mercenary is possessed by a demon (an entity later called Demogoblin).
 During the encounter, the demon infects Moon Knight with a demonic parasite.
 Unaware of the infection, Moon Knight continues his crime-fighting activities.
 He and the Punisher encounter the renegade branch of the Cult of Khonshu again and its new leader Sandal Swarn, a former CIA operative who now calls herself Princess Nepthys, a former CIA operative and the lover of Randall Spector.
 Using mind-control techniques she learned in the CIA, she was able to convince an impostor to assume Randall's identity as the Hatchet-Man and fight Moon Knight, leading to the man's death.
 Assuming a leadership role in the Cult of Khonshu following Plasma's death, Nepthys declares that Randall will be Khonshu's true knight of vengeance.
 Randall and Nepthys destroy Moon Knight's house in a bombing that leaves Frenchie paralyzed.
-Calling himself ShadowKnight, Randall undergoes experimental treatment by Nepthys that gives him superhuman resiliency to injury thanks to a shell over his skin.
+Calling himself Shadow Knight, Randall undergoes experimental treatment by Nepthys that gives him superhuman resiliency to injury thanks to a shell over his skin.
 During their battle, Moon Knight sees an ancient scroll that seems to confirm Khonshu is dedicated to justice rather than vengeance.
-Moon Knight is able to crack ShadowKnight's shell with an adamantium weapon.
-Punisher executes Nepthys and later unleashes heavy gunfire on ShadowKnight, who suffers extensive internal injuries before then suffering a seemingly fatal fall.
+Moon Knight is able to crack Shadow Knight's shell with an adamantium weapon.
+Punisher executes Nepthys and later unleashes heavy gunfire on Shadow Knight, who suffers extensive internal injuries before then suffering a seemingly fatal fall.